TelemetryDeck/UnityCSharpSDK/README.md

 ## About this repository

-This repository contains the TelemetryDeck Unity C# Client Unity Package for Unity Package Manager.
-For sample code and documentation, please [visit the TelemetryDeck for Unity parent repository](https://github.com/conath/TelemetryDeck-Unity/).
+This repository contains the TelemetryClient for Unity C# projects.
+You can install TelemetryClient from this repository using Unity Package Manager (instructions below).
+For sample code and additional documentation, please [visit the TelemetryDeck for Unity development repository](https://github.com/conath/TelemetryDeck-Unity/).

 ## Dependencies